 A. Advancing United Way’s Purpose

-- The Community Impact Committee relies on UWCA Community Investment and Collaborations staff with recommendations from the Portfolio Advisory Committee to prepare the detailed annual Investment Strategy.
+c.
+The Community Impact Committee relies on UWCA Community Impact and Strategy staff, with recommendations from the Portfolio Advisory Committee, to prepare the detailed annual Investment Strategy.

 B. Eligibility and Qualifications of Partner Organizations

-- Funding from UWCA is only accessible to agencies registered with Canada Revenue Agency as a charitable organization.
-However, non-registered charities may be eligible to access funding streams if partnered with a registered charity
+a.
+Funding from UWCA is only accessible to agencies registered with Canada Revenue Agency as a charitable organization.
+However, non-registered charities may be eligible to access funding streams if partnered with a registered charity.

 C. Accountability and Impact

-- Wherever possible and prudent, UWCA shall commit its allocated funding to programs and initiatives in multiple year contracts, normally on a 3 year cycle.
-Where commitments are to be longer than 3 years, the President and CEO will notify the Board.
+b.
+Wherever possible and prudent, UWCA shall commit its allocated funding to programs and initiatives in multiple year contracts, not to exceed five years in duration.
+Where commitments are to be longer than five years, the President and CEO will notify the Board.